abuxton/abuxton.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})
 <p>
 `Digital` ~  Involving or relating to the use of computer technology.
-Such as ‘the digital revolution’.
-[Oxford](https://en.oxforddictionaries.com/definition/digital)
+Such as ‘the digital revolution’. <a href='https://en.oxforddictionaries.com/definition/digital'>Oxford Eng.</a>

-`Adept` ~ Very skilled or proficient at something. ‘she is adept at cutting through red tape’, or ‘an adept negotiator’.
-[Oxford](https://en.oxforddictionaries.com/definition/adept)
+`Adept` ~ Very skilled or proficient at something. ‘she is adept at cutting through red tape’, or ‘an adept negotiator’.<a href='https://en.oxforddictionaries.com/definition/adept'>Oxford Eng.</a>
 </p>

 <p>